What Ion Does Potassium Form

 Potassium is chemically very like to sodium, the previous chemical element in group 1 of the periodic table.
 They have a like kickoff ionization energy, which allows for each atom to requite up its sole outer electron.
 Information technology was suspected in 1702 that they were distinct elements that combine with the same anions to brand similar salts,[x] and this was proven in 1807 through using electrolysis.
 Naturally occurring potassium is composed of three isotopes, of which forty

-is radioactive.
+K is radioactive.
 Traces of 40

-are found in all potassium, and information technology is the most common radioisotope in the human torso.
+One thousand are found in all potassium, and information technology is the most common radioisotope in the human torso.

 Potassium ions are vital for the functioning of all living cells.
 The transfer of potassium ions across nerve cell membranes is necessary for normal nerve transmission; potassium deficiency and excess tin each upshot in numerous signs and symptoms, including an abnormal eye rhythm and various electrocardiographic abnormalities.
 Fresh fruits and vegetables are good dietary sources of potassium.
 The body responds to the influx of dietary potassium, which raises serum potassium levels, with a shift of potassium from outside to inside cells and an increase in potassium excretion by the kidneys.